top of page

 • Used specifically for high-speed automatic packing & fulfillment

-• Full overlapped glue sealed ends give a high load capacity
+• Full overlapped glue-sealed ends give a high load capacity

 • A higher level of tamper resistance